 Annotations as Meta Data for Media

-One area of growth on the web is the amount of photographs appearing online, with a fast increase in the amount of devices like digital cameras and camera-phones and a decrease in the cost of storing media.
+One area of growth on the web is the number of photographs appearing online, with a fast increase in the number of devices like digital cameras and camera-phones and a decrease in the cost of storing media.

-It can be almost impossible.to get people to go through a large collection of images, of videos, of songs, and web pages all at once and add information about those objects.
-It’s likely much better to allow them to do that as they upload image, bookmark pages, view videos, and comment upon the objects that they see.
+It can be almost impossible.to get people to go through a large collection of images, videos, songs, and web pages all at once and add information about those objects.
+It’s likely much better to allow them to do that as they upload images, bookmark pages, view videos, and comment upon the objects that they see.

 Making it easier for people to tag and annotate those, and offering intelligent suggestions for them to do so may be helpful.

-The patent filing adds more information on a specific aspect of annotations – suggestions for annotations that might be based upon a number of factors, including an individual’s location, their past history of providing annotations, as well as annotations from a social network that they may be part of, or from members of the general public.
+The patent filing adds more information on a specific aspect of annotations – suggestions for annotations that might be based upon many factors, including an individual’s location, their history of providing annotations, as well as annotations from a social network that they may be part of, or from members of the general public.